rickmanley-nc/satellite/README.md

 ## Remaining Items to Complete

-- Breakout list of subscriptions used for this environment.
+- Breakout list of subscriptions and SKUs needed for this environment.
 (RHEL Server, Gluster, JBoss EAP)
 - Fix LAB activation key (currently doesn't have EAP subscription)
 - Go goferless: https://access.redhat.com/articles/3154811
 - Enable remote execution
-- update kickstart template with laptop_local_user and ssh key
 - Redo Tag taxonomy and make tag notes in the 'Tags' section above.
-- Make role notes
-- Make use of 'check-for-existing-satellite' tag.
-Currently it is not utilized and running the playbook will perform actions when we don't want them to.
 - Need to manually update Remote Execution on subnet.
 Hammer commands do not currently exist and there is no API: https://bugzilla.redhat.com/show_bug.cgi?id=1370460, http://projects.theforeman.org/issues/15249, http://projects.theforeman.org/issues/21231
 - Need to manually update Compute Profiles to point to correct libvirt network, and storage point for VM disk.
 Hammer commands do not currently exist, and there is no API: https://projects.theforeman.org/issues/6344
-- Need to manually create OpenSCAP policy AFTER hostgroup is created.
-Create both Standard with tailoring file and STIG build... likely remove some requirements from STIG that require 3rd party applications to be installed.
-- Break OpenSCAP out into its own role, including uploading the tailoring files. https://github.com/Ansible-Security-Compliance
 - Copy existing partition templates and make a role for STIG builds.
 After importing template, will need to run the following command to add OS version: # hammer partition-table add-operatingsystem --name "Kickstart default - STIG" --operatingsystem "RedHat 7.4"
 - Need to enable ansible-tower-sync-prep role with users locked to lifecycle environments.